mymatsubara/cheatsheet-js/src/cheatsheet/en/basics.md

-## executing javascript from the browser console
+## execute javascript from the browser console

 1. Press `f12` or `Ctrl+Shift+I` (Windows) or `Cmd+Shift+I` (Mac) to open your browser's `Developer tools`
 2. Go to the `Console` tab